 Students should respect all of the technological equipment.
 Any mishandling or tampering with computers or systems may result in losing computer privileges at school.
-In addition, disciplinary action, including PASS and out of school suspension may occur for situations considered serious by the school administration.
+In addition, disciplinary action, including suspension, may occur for situations considered serious by the school administration.
 Any damage, requiring repair to hardware or software will result in financial charges being assessed.
 Students shall not alter or attempt to alter school or private property, including technology hardware and software.
 Students may not bring computer software to campus to be used on school computers without prior approval of the school administration.
-Students are not allowed to Instant Message, E-mail, write BLOGs or visit personal websites on school computers.
+Students are not allowed to Instant Message, E-mail, write BLOGs, or visit non-academic websites on school computers.
 Students should not bring food items or beverages into the classroom setting.